varadjos89/Sitetracker/README.md

 # Database Set up
 1) Install [MySQL Community Server 8.0.25](https://dev.mysql.com/downloads/mysql/)
 2) Install [MySQL Workbench](https://dev.mysql.com/downloads/workbench/) by setting username and password for your user
-3) Start Workbench and open a file named [create_database_query.sql](https://github.com/varadjos89/Sitetracker/blob/master/create_database_query.sql) from the cloned repository to create your schema
+3) Start Workbench and open a file named [create_database_query.sql](https://github.com/varadjos89/Sitetracker/blob/master/create_database_query.sql) from the cloned repository and run commands in it to create your schema

 # Back-end Set up
 1) The Backend is built using Java and uses Spring Boot as a web framework.